josmar-crwdstffng/angular/aio/content/guide/forms.md

     The form clears, and the *required* bars to the left of the input box are red, indicating invalid `name` and `power` properties.
     Notice that the error messages are hidden.
-    This is because the form is pristine; you haven't changed anything yet.
+    This is because the form is pristine; you have not changed anything yet.

 1. Enter a name and click **New Hero** again.